AndreiTheG/SmartLibrarian/README.md

 # 📚 Smart Librarian - DavaX - AI with RAG & Tool Completion

-Un chatbot inteligent cu rol de bibliotecar digital, care permite interacțiunea prin text, voce și LLMs, folosind o interfață modernă și backend scalabil.
+An intelligent chatbot acting as a digital librarian, allowing interaction through text, voice, and LLMs, using a modern interface and scalable backend.

 ---

-## 🧰 Tehnologii folosite
+## 🧰 Technologies Used

 - **fastapi** – The main web framework
 - **uvicorn** – Runs the FastAPI app as a local web server
 - **pydantic** – Data validation & serialization
 - **sqlalchemy** – Providing SQL and ORM (Object Relational Mapping) features for database access
 - **chromadb** – Storing and querying the embeddings for LLM apps using RAG approach
 - **openai** – Providing tools to interact with OpenAI API